github-education-resources/codespaces-project-template-js/README.md

 > #### Codespaces Browser App
 >
 > If you are using Edge or Chrome you will see an option to install the Codespaces app when you launch your Codespace.
-The Codespaces app let's you launch your Codesapce within the app so you can work outside of the browser.
+The Codespaces app lets you launch your Codespace within the app so you can work outside of the browser.
 Look for the app icon and install pop-up to try it out.
 >
 > <img src="https://user-images.githubusercontent.com/82035/196431310-806a36ca-f122-4739-83f6-79afa1543e7c.png" alt="Web application started on port 1234" style="width: 800px;"/>